What Is Blockchain?

 Lower risks: Precludes the possibility of tampering to reduce risks of frauds and cybercrimes.

-Enhanced trust: Builds up trust between transaction participants using shared ledgers, processes, and records.
+Stronger trust: Builds up trust between transaction participants using shared ledgers, processes, and records.

 - All nodes in a blockchain system participate in data verification, storage, and maintenance.
 Consensus must be reached to create a block.
-The new block is broadcast to all nodes, ensuring synchronization on the entire network.
+Any new block is broadcast to all nodes, ensuring synchronization on the entire network.
 After this, it cannot be modified or deleted.